 What could be better than soaking in a hot mineral spring after a big day on the slopes?

-Dinner Plain is the ideal location for the Onsen Retreat + Spa where you can enjoy a Japanese-inspired, 38 degree outdoor Onsen, surrounded by the beauty and serenity of Victoria’s Alpine region.
+Open during the winter ski-season, Dinner Plain is the ideal location for the Onsen Retreat + Spa where you can enjoy a Japanese-inspired, 38-degree outdoor Onsen, surrounded by the beauty and serenity of Victoria’s Alpine region.